Chow Mein Noodle Hotdish Recipe

 Want to learn how to talk Minnesotan yourself?
 Watch this amusing and slightly esoteric video – and prepare to be entertained:

-All jokes aside, hotdish is a much loved meal in Minnesota.
-It can be prepared so many different ways (here are 30+ ideas) – with ground beef, tuna, chicken, canned or frozen vegetables, and a variety of crunchy toppings.
+All jokes aside, hotdish is a much loved meal in Minnesota and throughout the upper Midwest.
+It can be prepared so many different ways (here are 30+ hotdish ideas) – with everything from ground beef to tuna to chicken, with canned or frozen vegetables, and a variety of crunchy toppings.

 And every family here seems to have a favorite hotdish recipe.
 Here are some of my family’s favorites.